Factors and connected factors in tough graphs with high isolated toughness: Toughness, isolated toughness, and the existence of -factors

 On the other hand, by the assumption,

 Therefore,

-Hence the assertion follows from Corollary~\ref{cor:main}. }\end{proof} \begin{cor} \end{cor} The needed isolated toughness of Corollary~\ref{cor:iso:epsilon:f-1} can be pushed down for graphs with higher toughness as the next theorem. \begin{thm} {Let $G$ be a graph and let $f$ be a positive integer-valued function on $V(G)$, and let $a$ be a positive real number with $f\ge a\ge 1$.
+Hence the assertion follows from Corollary~\ref{cor:main}. }\end{proof} \begin{cor} \end{cor} \begin{proof} {Apply Theorem~\ref{thm:iso:f-factor} with $\epsilon=1$. }\end{proof} The isolated toughness needed in Corollary~\ref{cor:iso:epsilon:f-1} can be improved by a coefficient for graphs with higher toughness as the next theorem, provided that $\min f$ is sufficiently large. \begin{thm} {Let $G$ be a graph and let $f$ be a positive integer-valued function on $V(G)$, and let $a$ be a positive real number with $f\ge a\ge 1$.
 If $G$ is $\frac{1}{a}(f+a/2)^2$-iso-tough and for all $S\subseteq V(G)$,